Lifeng-Liang/DbEntry/doc/en/DataAccess/CacheSystem.md

 }
 ````

-As the result shows, the 2nd FindById function will read object from cache, so we can¡¯t find the SQL of it.
+As the result shows, the 2nd FindById function will read object from cache, so we can't find the SQL of it.

 How it works
 ----------